baby6969/requirement-analysis/README.md

 - **Reducing risks:** Ensures miscommunication or misunderstanding of requirements is minimized, saving time and cost.

 By thoroughly performing Requirement Analysis, teams can ensure a structured, efficient, and successful software development process.
+## Why is Requirement Analysis Important?

+Requirement Analysis is a vital phase in the Software Development Lifecycle (SDLC) because it ensures that the software developed meets stakeholder expectations and business goals.
+Key reasons for its importance include:

+1. **Clarifies Project Scope:**
+   Requirement Analysis defines what the system should and shouldn’t do, helping prevent scope creep and misunderstandings during development.

+2. **Reduces Development Risks:**
+   By identifying and documenting requirements early, potential issues, miscommunications, and gaps are minimized, saving time and cost during later stages.

+3. **Guides Design and Implementation:**
+   Well-analyzed requirements provide a clear blueprint for developers, testers, and project managers, ensuring the system is built correctly the first time.

+4. **Enhances Stakeholder Satisfaction:**
+   With clear acceptance criteria and documented requirements, stakeholders can validate that the software meets their needs, increasing trust and satisfaction.

+5. **Supports Testing and Quality Assurance:**
+   Accurate requirements allow testers to create meaningful test cases and validate that the system behaves as expected.